Benefits of Client Backrooms while conducting Qualitative Research

 What is a backroom?

-Backroom is a set-up that allows clients to watch focus groups or in-depth interviews without the subject being very aware of it.
-Customers can communicate feedback or additional inquiries using chits in a real backroom or chat in a virtual backroom.
+Backroom is a set-up that allows clients (and other observers) to watch focus groups or in-depth interviews in.
+Customers can communicate feedback or additional inquiries using chits (in a real backroom) or chat (in a virtual backroom).

-• Client backrooms are a part of the ethical practice of qualitative research, wherein respondents are informed about being observed.
+Client backrooms are a standard practice in Qualitative Research, wherein respondents are informed about being observed.
 However, respondents can be more relaxed when they do not constantly witness client presence.
-Client backrooms helps the moderator, researchers (if different) and client remain connected in the course of discussion.
-When clients are in the backroom, they're usually more relaxed and open to conversations.
-Clients can discuss amongst themselves without hampering the focus groups discussion process.
-As a researcher, this is also your opportunity to get to know your clients better on a personal level, and learn more about their likes and dislikes within research process and understand their point of view.
+Client backrooms help the moderator, researchers and client remain connected; during the interaction.
+In the backroom, observers can discuss consumer responses amongst themselves, without hampering the data-collection itself.
+For researchers, backrooms offer an opportunity to get to know clients better and gain first-hand, immediate feedback on data-collection aspects like stimulus-exposure, discussion guide, moderation quality etc.

-• Backrooms allows the client to see the research in action and get a better understanding of the process.
-This can be helpful in terms of understanding the dynamics of the research and how it works.
-It can help to build trust between the researcher and the client.
-Seeing the research being conducted can help to build trust and confidence in the researcher and research process
+Backrooms allow clients to see the research in action and better appreciate the data-collection process.
+This can be helpful in terms of understanding the dynamics of the research.
+Actually witnessing the research while it is being conducted, can help build trust and confidence in the researcher and research process itself.

-• With no additional active participants in the meeting, respondents can feel more comfortable sharing their experiences.
-Moderator can gain valuable information about their participants' thoughts and feelings by asking open-ended questions and listening without the risk of respondents getting distracted
+With no additional active participants in the meeting, respondents can feel more comfortable sharing their experiences.
+This helps the moderator gain valuable information about participants' thoughts and feelings, without the risk of respondents getting distracted by client-presence in the room.

-• It is crucial to make sure the focus group discussion and the backroom are kept entirely distinct.
+It is crucial to make sure the focus group discussion and the backroom are kept entirely distinct.
+This holds true for both, Online and Face-to-face Qualitative Research.
+For a respondent, logging into a video meeting and spotting spectators (who aren't participating in the conversation) can cause mistrust and confusion.

-• Additionally, being able to see the participants' faces and hear their voices while actively participating in the research process allows observers to develop empathy and obtain deeper understanding than they would by merely reading a written report.
+Clear audio and video is non-negotiable.
+Being able to see participants' faces and hear their voices while actively participating in data-collection, enables observers to develop empathy and gain a deeper understanding (than they would by merely reading a written report).

-• Overall, client backrooms can be a valuable asset for any qualitative research process.
-They can help to increase the quality of data collected, and they can also make the research process more efficient and enjoyable without being conscious.
+Client backrooms are a valuable asset for the Qualitative Research data-collection process.
+They help to enhance the quality of data collected and make the research process more efficient and enjoyable for all stakeholders.

 Ekta Sisodiya